 Keep in mind that accuracy increases as the number of measurements increases, so record the width and depth as often as is practical, paying particular attention to irregular sections of the trench.
 Take every measurement twice to help eliminate errors and record measurements as you take them.
 Don't rely on your memory.

 Measure the length of the trench.
 Lay a tape measure along the ground adjacent to the trench or along the base of the trench if that is flatter.
 Record the length.
 Repeat the measurement and if it differs from the first result, continue to repeat the measurement until two results match.
 Leave the tape measure lying beside the trench.

 Calculate the average width by adding the individual measurements together and dividing the total by the number of measurements taken.
-For example with measurements of 2.0, 2.5, 2.0, 3.0 and 2.0 feet, the average would by (2.0 + 2.5 + 2.0 + 3.0 + 2.0) / 5, or 2.3 feet.
+For example with measurements of 2.0, 2.5, 2.0, 3.0, and 2.0 feet, the average would be (2.0 + 2.5 + 2.0 + 3.0 + 2.0) / 5, or 2.3 feet.
 Establish the average depth using the same process.